WhiteHouse/api-standards/drupal/README.md

 Be sure that your endpoint path conforms to the Whitehouse API Standards:
 [endpoint_path] = /api/[version]/

-These default URL patterns neccesitate a default, corresponding argument structure.
+These default URL patterns necessitate a default, corresponding argument structure.
 For example:
 * CREATE operations expect argument ‘source’ to be defined as ‘data’
 * UPDATE operations expect at least two arguments, one with 'source' defined as 'path', and one with 'source' defined as 'data'
 * Etc.